Nirgalz/Nirgalz/content/posts/vidviz.md

 ##### Files :
 * Upload files or use them directly using the file system.
 The app will update its content.
 * Upload json files associated with each video to get the metadata of that video you selected.
-* Automatic encoding of video thumbnails for better encoding experience.
+* Automatic encoding of video thumbnails for better viewing experience.
-* Search, filter, edit and delete your folders.
+* Search, filter, edit and delete your collections.

 ![alt text](./images/vidviz.jpg "contextual menu")
 ### possible evolutions